Director: Marc Meyers

 Writer: Alan Trezza

 Stars: Alexandra Daddario, Keean Johnson, Maddie Hasson

-We Summon the Darkness is a good example why you don’t turn-off the game at halftime, even if your team is getting its ass kicked.
+We Summon the Darkness is a good example of why you don’t turn off the game at halftime, even if your team is getting its ass kicked.
 Sometimes you just gotta be patient.